endel/string-to-id/README.md

 Turns an identifier string (`0-9A-Za-z_-`) into a unique integer id.

+> This package hasn't been tested in production yet, it may currently have collision issues

 ## Why?

 This is meant to reduce the amount of bytes transferred for string id's during client-server communication.